 All information (whether in text or photographs) is supplied in good faith but should not be relied upon as being a statement of representation or fact.GOT AN EVENT TO SHARE?
 It's free to post your events on What's On Stirling, click here to find out more!

 Want to be the first to hear about what's happening in Stirling?
-Just hit 'Like' on our Facebook page, join the What's On Scotland Facebook Group and 'Follow' on our Twitter account and you're all set!Join master basket weaver Anna Liebmann for four fun and sociable days of Willow Basketry Summer School and create a selection of willow masterpieces.
+Follow us on Facebook and join the What's On Scotland Group!Join master basket weaver Anna Liebmann at Central Scotland School of Craft a fun and sociable days of beginners willow basketry!

 READ MOREJoin artist and nature enthusiast Liz Gaffney for an immersive Indigo Dyeing workshop, perfect for beginners and those looking to refresh their skills.